 settings of ambulatory surgical centers, offices, and hospital

 outpatient departments.
 The name seemed to exclude some physicians and

 other professionals, so it was changed unanimously to the American

 Society of Interventional Pain Physicians.
 In addition, ASIPP also

 started the Interventional Pain Physician-PAC of AOPMA in December 1999

 to represent the advocacy interests of interventional pain

 physicians.
 Its name was changed to American Society of Interventional

-- To pursue excellence in education in interventional pain management.
+- To pursue excellence in education and interventional pain management